wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 	<li>PI Name, Title, and Organization</li>
 	<li>(optional) Co-investigator names, titles, and organizations</li>
 	<li>Summary of the proposed course or training session to be supported, including the expected number of students who will participate (1 page maximum).</li>
-	<li>Estimated resources required (include a short justification of the number and type of nodes you will request, and any specific software, hardware, or networking requirements.
+	<li>Estimated resources required, which includes what software/applications will be used and an estimate of the number of node-hours need for the next 12 months.
+If you are unsure of how many node-hours to request initially, then request 1,000 node-hours.
+A Supplement can be requested later if additional time is needed.
 (1 page maximum)</li>
-	<li>If applicable, list any sources of funding that support the proposed course, including funding agency and grant name(s) (Educational Allocations do not require any external funding, but in cases where it does exist, the project would like to record any grants that are impacted by Chameleon).</li>
+	<li>If applicable, list any sources of funding that support the proposed course, including funding agency and grant name(s) (Educational Allocations do not require any external funding)</li>
 </ul>

 A Research Allocation request consists of the following components: